Photo credit: Jack Hunter

 Keri Bertino, a Columbia MFA program instructor and former eight-year director of the Writing Center at Baruch College, CUNY, had a similar experience when she became a mother.
 She knew to keep herself in tact as a writer, she needed the support of other mother writers and created a writing workshop, Writing Through Motherhood.

-Keri is bringing the workshop to One Lit Place this January to help busy mothers maintain, establish, or re-establish their writing practices (and writerly identities).
+Keri is teaching the workshop at One Lit Place to help busy mothers maintain, establish, or re-establish their writing practices (and writerly identities).
 Part writer’s group, part mothers’ group, the writers gather to support each other as writers and mothers, and explore the ways those roles inform, challenge, and fortify one another.

 The organizations, support groups, workshops and residencies designed to support and encourage writer parents are a marvelous way for writers to be among others who entirely understand the struggle, joy, and myriad challenges (still sounds good, doesn’t it?) we face.